Wyndham Hotels & Resorts | Rooms & Rates

 For Launch (Mobile)

-Given the scale and operational constraints of Wyndham’s franchise-driven ecosystem, the team moved forward with the most conservative, validated version of the design to ensure stability at launch.
-More transformative changes were intentionally deferred for iterative rollout.
+Given the scale and operational complexity of Wyndham’s franchise-driven ecosystem, the team moved forward with the most stable and validated version of the experience at launch, while deferring more significant interaction changes for phased iteration and future testing.

 Near-Term Improvements (Post-Launch “Quick Wins”)